Edward Haycock Sr.: Town of Aberaeron

-Aberaeron was founded by the Rev. Alban Thomas Jones Gwynne following an Act of Parliament in 1807, but it appears that town did not start to be laid out until about 1830.
+Aberaeron was founded by Rev. Alban Thomas Jones Gwynne following an Act of Parliament in 1807, but it appears that town did not start to be laid out until about 1830.
 Edward Haycock was employed by Colonel A J Gwynne for supervising the building of houses and their layout in a grid plan around squares, including the principal one, Alban Square.
 In 1833, Samuel Lewis's “Topographical Dictionary of Wales” records “Upwards of thirty new leases have been granted, pursuant to which several houses have been already built, and others are already in progress; a general post-office, a posting-house and an excellent hotel have been established".
 The Town Hall (1833–35), which later became the Cardiganshire County Hall, a typical building in Haycock's style, soon followed.
 The building of the planned town continued until the 1850s with a house in Portland Place being dated 1855.
 The posting house mentioned by Lewis could be the Castle and the hotel could be the Harbourmaster Hotel.
 Haycock achieved a consistency of style throughout the project which results in the attractive appearance of Aberaeron today.